UP | HOME

 When generating random formulas, we usually want large quantity of them.
 Rather than running randltl several times with different seeds, we can use the -n option to specify a number of formulas to produce as seen in the very first example of this page.

-By default randltl will never output the same formula twice (this can be changed with the --allow-dups option), so it may generate more formulas internally than it eventually prints.
+By default, randltl will never output the same formula twice (this can be changed with the --allow-dups option), so it may generate more formulas internally than it eventually prints.
 To ensure termination, for each output formula the number of ignored (because duplicated) random formulas that are generated is limited to 100000.
-Therefore in some situations, most likely when generating small formulas, with few atomic proposition, you may see randltl stop before the requested number of formulas has been output with an error message.
+Therefore, in some situations, most likely when generating small formulas with few atomic propositions, you may see randltl stop before the requested number of formulas has been output with an error message.

 If the integer passed to -n is negative, randltl will attempt to generate as many formulas as it can.
 This is most useful when randltl is piped to ltlfilt to select random formulas matching a certain criterion, as we shall see later.